-HSOBC has so far had more than 120 girls who have rowed competitively for team GB, an Olympian competing at the last three Olympic games, and one who had qualified for Tokyo 2020.
-Despite becoming one of the largest, most admired and successful school Boat Clubs in the UK and having a community of over 2,300 rowers, HSOBC has never owned its own Boathouse or had direct access to the River Thames.
+HSOBC has so far had more than 120 girls who have rowed competitively for team GB, an Olympian competing at the last four Olympic games.
+Despite becoming one of the largest, most admired and successful school Boat Clubs in the UK, HSOBC has never owned its own Boathouse or had direct access to the River Thames.

-After years of renting facilities at Godstow, Headington have secured planning permission for a Boathouse, wet dock and boating pontoons on a site at Maddy Moorings, Long Wittenham in Oxfordshire.
+After years of renting facilities at Godstow, Headington has secured planning permission for a Boathouse, wet dock and boating pontoons on a site at Maddy Moorings, Long Wittenham in Oxfordshire.

 The 8 acre site will provide the Boat Club with 300 metres of river frontage and 5km of uncongested water.
 As well as a large landing stage, boat bays and indoor storage, the new facilities will include a crew room, changing facilities and a kitchen, providing a space that Headington really can call home.